Build belonging early,

 They remember him as a school prefect.
 Captain in hockey, soccer, athletics.
 A leader even as a teenager.

-Dinabandhu and Yap Chee Wee with Father
+With Dinabandhu and Yap Chee Wee

 The look in their eyes when they see him - pride, belonging, connection - is almost sacred.